A pair of nest-building long-tailed tits flags up the importance of hedgerows. And occasional controversy over their management.

-Every time I adjusted the camera with bloodied arm they would scold me, yet gratefully receive offerings of cobwebs from my office and pheasant feathers from my trout fly-tying supplies.
-They fought over how the nest should be made – which thorn to weave the web onto, how the moss should look over the domed entrance, rejecting uncomfortable looking feathers – enjoy 10 sec snaps of the #hedgegoggle series.
+While adjusting the nature cam, they would scold me, yet gratefully receive offerings of cobwebs from my office.
+They fought over how the nest should be made – which thorn to weave the web onto, how the moss should sit, rejecting unfashionable feathers.
+Enjoy these 10 sec films of the long-tailed tits via hashtag #hedgegoggle.

-From when hedges were remnants of old woodland, to the first ones planted in the 15th Century, to the Enclosure Acts of the 18th Century when landlords enclosed common land for grazing, hedgerows have not exactly been symbols of countryside serenity.
-Read Oliver Rackham for the gnarly stuff.
+When hedges were remnants of old woodland, to those planted in the 15th century, through to 18th century Enclosure Acts when landlords started to enclose common land – hedgerows have not exactly been symbols of countryside serenity.
+See Oliver Rackham for early strife around hedges.

-I’ll leave the final word to the head of the BTO: “To be of most value, scientific findings need a practical application through engagement with stakeholders – often practitioners in the management of countryside.”
+I’ll leave the final word to a recent head of the BTO: “To be of most value, scientific findings need a practical application through engagement with stakeholders – often practitioners in the management of countryside.”